bartblack13/NYC-CitiBike-Bike-Share/README.md

 ## Overview of the analysis: Explain the purpose of this analysis.

-The Purpose of this project was to gain familiarity with Tableau, a data vizualization software. learn how to import, style, and portray data accurately.
-Then, you'll create worksheets, dashboards, and stories to visualize key data from a New York Citi Bike dataset.
+The Purpose of this project was to gain familiarity with Tableau, a data vizualization software.
+This required that I learn how to import, style, and portray data accurately via the Tableau platform.
+I then created worksheets, dashboards, and a story to visualize key data from a New York Citi Bike dataset.
+The data set consisted of aproximately 2.34 million rows of data, including multiple column, such as: Bike Id, User info, start and stop locations, and bike usage.
+The data visualizations were then used by a friend, who is interested in starting a similar company in Des Moines, Iowa.

+I used Jupyter Notebooks and pandas to process the large data file.
+Processing included the following steps:

-# 1. Create a DataFrame for the 201908-citibike-tripdata data.
+1) Create a DataFrame for the 201908-citibike-tripdata data
-# 2. Check the datatypes of your columns.
+2) Check the datatypes of the columns
-# 3. Convert the 'tripduration' column to datetime datatype.
+3) Convert the 'tripduration' column to datetime datatype
-# 4. Check the datatypes of your columns.
+4) Verify the the datatype of my new column ("Trip Duration")
-# 5. Export the Dataframe as a new CSV file without the index.
+5) Export the Dataframe as a new CSV file without the index

 The updated CSV data file was then loaded into Tableau and the following vizualizations were created, which were then used to create dashboards and a story:
 * Checkout times for all users